MichaelE919/ncaa-stats-webscraper/README.md

 ## The Four Factors

-If your are a basketball stats nerd, you may have heard this term.
+If you are a basketball stats nerd, you may have heard this term.
 I read about this in an article, and I used it as a baseline for determining which team would win a particular matchup.
 The [Four Factors](https://www.nbastuffer.com/analytics101/four-factors/) are metrics that correlate with winning basketball games, and are comprised of the following stats: Effective Field Goal Percentage, Turnover Rate, Offensive Rebounding Percentage, and Free Throw Rate.
 These stats have become popular in predicting NBA and NCAA basketball games.

 ## Usage